polterguy/peeples/help-files/Peeples/03 - Extending the access system.md

 to HTTP REST based endpoints, allowing you to use the access object system, to declare whether or not a user has insert, select, delete and update SQL access to some database table.

-Please see the code for Hyper Core as an example for how to implement this yourself.
+Please see the code for Hyper Core as an example of how to implement a custom access type in your app.